-It’s worth noting that I am a ghostwriter, sometimes referred to as a “ghost.”
-I am in no way, shape or form the author.
+It’s worth noting that ghostwriters are sometimes referred to as “ghosts.”
+This means I am in no way, shape or form the author.
 You are the author and get all credit.
-It’s your story, and I capture it.
+It’s your story, and my job is to capture it.

 In other words, I ghostwrite under your name as a work-for-hire, independent contractor.
 You retain 100% ownership in the book, and I’m not mentioned (unless I’m credited as an editor).